iCandyLabs/management/README.md

 Most of how it works should be self-explanatory from the examples above.
 There's just a few things that might not be obvious:

-1. Billow assumes it's only dealing with servers it created.
+1. Management assumes it's only dealing with servers it created.
 So it assumes that the name will be in the "{env}-{type}-{n}" format.
 But that's really all it assumes.